pierrehoudayer/RUBIS/README.md

 - [x] Exploit the invariance of Poisson's matrix in the spherical method ⇨ `v0.3.0` (*Efficiency*)
 - [x] Improve the conditioning of Poisson's matrix in the spheroidal method.
 - [x] Improve the reciprocal interpolation in the spheroidal method thanks to an adaptive $\zeta$ grid.
-- [ ] Fix the Virial test for the spheroidal deformation method.
 - [x] Add the global user interface `RUBIS.py`.
-- [ ] Rewrite the *completely* outdated `README.md`  ⇨ `v1.0.0`
+- [x] Rewrite the *completely* outdated `README.md`  ⇨ `v1.0.0`

+### Current development
+- [x] Implement a radiative flux model on the deformed surface to model the gravitaty darkening caused by the rotation. ⇨ `v1.1.0`
+- [ ] Find a way to improve the hydrostatic equilibrium in discontinuous models.

 ### Prospects
-- [ ] Look at the Van Wijngaarden transformation for the gravitational potential series.
+- [ ] Look at series acceleration/transformation to accelerate the gravitational potential series convergence.
-- [ ] Search for precise integration methods in order to provide an alternative version (in spherical coordinates) relying on the analytical solution to Poisson's equation.
-- [ ] Implement a radiative flux model on the deformed surface to model the gravitaty darkening caused by the rotation.
+- [ ] Propose 2D incomming flux map to simulate interferometric data and allow a parametric adjustment (rotation rate, inclinaison, luminosity, ...) of incoming flux maps.

 See the [open issues](https://github.com/pierrehoudayer/RUBIS/issues) for a list of proposed features (and known issues).